UKCloud/documentation/articles/azure/azs-sco.md

 - Standard D-Series and DS-Series.
 Optimised CPU-to-memory configuration, making them suitable for most general-purpose applications.
 A subset of the D-series VMs also support higher memory per CPU making them suitable for applications that require higher amounts of memory.

 - Basic and Standard F-Series.
-Optimised for CPU-intensive workloads so have a higher CPU to memory configurations.
+Optimised for CPU-intensive workloads so have a higher CPU-to-memory configurations.

 - GPU enabled (NVIDIA and AMD) N-Series virtual machine (VM) types as follows: NCv3, NVv4 (AMD MI25), NCasT4_v3.